Polhill Anglo-Saxon cemetery: Archaeological investigation

 Graves in the central section of the cemetery were sporadically discovered between 1839 and 1964, as a road was built and enlarged through the middle of it.
 The likely first discovery of skeletons at the site was in 1839, when the Sevenoaks Turnpike Road was diverted, which would have entailed digging at the site; no burials were recorded, although an oral tradition of skeletons and weapons being discovered survived through to the 1930s, when it was recorded by Gordon Ward.
 In June 1956 the A26 underwent roadworks, resulting in the discovery of 13 further graves.
 In 1956 and 1958, the Otford Historical Society began an excavation nearby, in the hope of discovering more of the cemetery, but they missed the burial area, discovering nothing.
 In August 1959, another road improvement revealed 3 further graves on the west side of the bank, while in November 1959 and January 1960, schoolboys digging into the chalk uncovered two more.
 A further grave was discovered around 1963 by workmen building a small reservoir; this burial was not recorded.

 In October 1964, work began on constructing the Sevenoaks Bypass, which affected the site.
 On the west side of the road, a 40-foot wide strip of ground was removed, revealing one grave and potentially destroying others.
 The contractor reported the find to Kent County Council, who through Maidstone Museum contacted archaeologist Brian Philp, who initiated a six-day rescue excavation under the auspices of the new Kent Archaeological Research Groups' Council's emergency scheme.
 They excavated and recorded 14 graves, and recorded another 2 in a pipe-trench.
 In November 1966, further construction revealed more graves, this time on the east side of the A21.
-With further construction proposed, Philp and his team launched a largescale rescue excavation of the western end of the cemetery through the West Kent Border Archaeological Group, assisted by other groups in the region and the Council for Kentish Archaeology.
+With further construction proposed, Philp and his team launched a large-scale rescue excavation of the western end of the cemetery through the West Kent Border Archaeological Group, assisted by other groups in the region and the Council for Kentish Archaeology.
 In total, they revealed 68 graves, and the small hut.
 KARU discovered four further graves in an isolated group to the west of the cemetery in 1978.